Elizabeth Smoots, MD

 Just as pre-cancer may be detected and removed before turning into

-cancer, discovery of diabetes in its earliest stages can help prevent the development of full-blown diabetes.
-That, in a nutshell, is the idea behind the term prediabetes (also called impaired glucose tolerance or impaired fasting glucose).
+cancer, discovery of diabetes in its earliest stages can help prevent further development of the condition.

 If you have prediabetes, then you are at risk for type 2 diabetes and other serious conditions, like heart attack and stroke.

 Other long-term health problems can result if you do not have good control over your blood sugar levels.
 Complications related to type 2 diabetes include but are not limited to:

 Being overweight is a risk factor for prediabetes and diabetes.
 Obesity and type 2 diabetes make your body cells less sensitive to the effects of insulin, a hormone that regulates blood sugar levels.
 This allows blood sugar levels to rise over time and can result in long-term damage to your body.

 This is an especially important risk factor for Americans since many are overweight.
 African Americans, Hispanics, Native Americans, Asian Americans, and Pacific Islanders may be at an even higher risk.

 Prediabetes and diabetes can be diagnosed with a simple blood test.
 During a routine office visit, your doctor can order tests, such as: